Abaker1972/A-Python-based-package-enables-reproducible-generation-of-synthetic-logs./README.md

-# A-Python-based-package-enables-reproducible-generation-of-synthetic-logs.
-Python package for reproducible generation of synthetic network experiment logs.
+## Reproducibility Package

+This repository provides a Python-based reproducibility package for generating synthetic experimental logs used in the evaluation of OSPF and EIGRP under scalable network topologies.

+The code supports reproducibility and transparency of the reported results.